T-K-234/Eyedis-using-ensemle-learning/README.md

  * Werkzeug (password hashing)
 ---
 ### How It Works
-# Eye Disease Detection
+# 👁️ Eye Disease Detection
 1. User registers or logs in
 2. User uploads an eye image
 3. The image is resized to 224 × 224
 4. The model predicts one of the four classes
-5. The prediction, symptoms, and precautions are displayed
+# 📄 Report Summarization Workflow
+1. User uploads PDF
+2. Text extracted using PyPDF2
+3. T5 model summarizes text
+4. Summary saved as PDF
+5. User downloads output
+---
-# Authors
+# 👨‍💻Authors

 **Tharun Kumar**, **Sanjiv R** and **Murugesh K**